In Munich, US's Harris, Blinken aim to reassure Europe, despite Trump | Politics

 In Munich, US's Harris, Blinken aim to reassure Europe, despite Trump

-Harris and Blinken are set to attend the annual security gathering less than a week after former U.S. President Donald Trump, the frontrunner for the Republican presidential nomination, said he would not defend NATO allies who failed to spend enough on defense.
-U.S. President Joe Biden, a Democrat, and Trump are locked in a tight election rematch in November, Reuters/Ipsos polling showed this week.
+Harris and Blinken are set to attend the annual security gathering less than a week after Trump, the frontrunner for the Republican presidential nomination, said he would not defend NATO allies who failed to spend enough on defense.
+Trump is likely to face Democratic President Joe Biden in November in what looks like a tight rematch of their 2016 contest, Reuters/Ipsos polling showed this week.

-U.S. President Joe Biden, a Democrat, and Trump are locked in a tight election rematch in November, Reuters/Ipsos polling showed this week.
-Biden has opted against attending the annual conference in recent years but Harris is scheduled on Friday to deliver what aides have billed as a major speech on "the importance of fulfilling the U.S. role of global leadership" before meeting with U.S. lawmakers, Ukrainian President Volodymyr Zelenskiy and German Chancellor Olaf Scholz.
+Trump is likely to face Democratic President Joe Biden in November in what looks like a tight rematch of their 2016 contest, Reuters/Ipsos polling showed this week.
+Biden has not attended the annual conference in recent years but Harris is scheduled to deliver what aides have billed as a major speech on Friday on "the importance of fulfilling the U.S. role of global leadership" before meeting with U.S. lawmakers, Ukrainian President Volodymyr Zelenskiy and German Chancellor Olaf Scholz.

-Harris is likely to be closely watched for her ability to lead after a Department of Justice special counsel report last week described Biden, 81, as an elderly man with a "poor memory."
-Trump is 77.
-The conference comes as conflict between Russia and the West has brought war to a continent that has spent decades trying to forge peace, underwritten by U.S. security commitments to the NATO security alliance that Trump has threatened to jettison.
+Harris is likely to be closely watched for her ability to lead amid questions over Biden's age as he runs for a second term.
+He is 81 and Trump is 77 and both have accused each other of mental decline.
+The conference comes as Russia's invasion of Ukraine has brought war to a continent that has spent decades trying to forge peace, underwritten by U.S. security commitments to the NATO security alliance that Trump has threatened to jettison.

-The Senate on Tuesday approved a $95.34 billion military aid package for Ukraine and other countries, but the funding may never be put up for a vote in the Republican-controlled House of Representative because of Trump's opposition.
-Trump made a reference during a political rally in South Carolina on Saturday about what he called "delinquent" payments by NATO members and recounted what he said was a past conversation with the head of "a big country" about a potential attack by Russia.
+The Senate approved a $95.34 billion military aid package for Ukraine and other countries on Tuesday, but the funding may never be put up for a vote in the Republican-controlled House of Representative because of Trump's opposition.
+Trump made a reference during a political rally on Saturday to what he called "delinquent" payments by NATO members and recounted what he said was a past conversation with the head of "a big country" about a potential attack by Russia.

 "No, I would not protect you.
 In fact I would encourage them (Russia) to do whatever the hell they want.
 You gotta pay," Trump said he told the unnamed leader.
 The NATO treaty contains a provision that guarantees mutual defense of member states if one is attacked.